Pranavarya1601/Pranavarya1601/README.md

-- 👋 Hi, I’m @Pranavarya1601
+- 👋 Hi, I’m Pranav!
-- 👀 I’m interested in ...
+- 👀 I’m interested in python and networking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Linux system administrator
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python package
-- 📫 How to reach me ...
+- 📫 How to reach me @Pranavarya1601

 <!---
 Pranavarya1601/Pranavarya1601 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.